scality/bert-e/API_DOC.md

       queue to be empty, or alternatively, trigger a force merge, before attempting to create a new intermediary development branch.

+* **DELETE**

+    Create a job that will remove a GitWaterFlow destination branch from the repository.
+Supported destination branches are development branches (development/x.y) and stabilization branches (stabilization/x.y.z).

+    A tag will be pushed in place of the branch: x.y for a deleted development branch, and x.y.z for a deleted stabilization branch.

+    Deleting a destination branch has the following impact on existing queued
+    data:

+    * when there is no queued pull request targetting the branch to delete, the branch is deleted and the rest of the queues remain intact,
+    * if there is queued data for the destination branch to delete, the job fails.
+It is necessary to wait for the queued pull requests to be merged, or force them to merge, before retrying to delete the destination branch.

 **Query parameters**

 * **branch**